Northallerton railway station: Future

 In plans published in 2020, Network Rail unveiled a proposal to provide two fast lines through the station and to move both platforms outwards with new loops.
 There are other possible variations including the installation of a grade-separated junction north of the station, to allow trains to access the Middlesbrough line without conflicting with trains heading south, and even a proposal to move the station south of the town so that it can be furnished with platforms that have access to all lines.

 Facilities

-The station is staffed, its ticket hall opens from 05:30 each day (except Sundays, when it opens at 08:45) until 20:00.
+The station is staffed, its ticket hall opens from 05:30 until 18:30 each day (except Sundays, when it opens at 09:30).
 Self-service ticket machines are available for the collecting advance purchase/pre-paid tickets.
 Toilets and a newsagents are provided on the concourse, along with heated waiting rooms on both platforms.
 Train running information is offered via digital CIS displays, timetable posters, customer help points and automated announcements.

-The station has step-free access to both platforms via ramps from a subway, however, some wheelchair users have struggled with the steepness of the ramps.
-In May 2021, work began on a project to replace the ramps with lifts to improve accessibility.
+The station formerly had step-free access to both platforms via ramps from a subway, however, some wheelchair users struggled with the steepness of the ramps so in May 2021, work began on a project to replace the ramps with lifts.
 The project was completed at the end of March 2022.